marcusphelan/marcusphelan.github.io/_posts/2020-12-31-poles-apart.md

 >*Merrie Land* by The Good, the Bad and the Queen

 Brexit is not the hill on which the U.K. will perish but it's inarguably a poor strategy for success in the _fitness landscape_ of European affairs.
 In time the self imposed restrictions of sovereignty may dissolve the nebulous ambitions of ‘sunlit uplands’.
 The next generation of U.K. citizens may not nurture the same feelings of victimhood as their forebears, however justified they may be.
 The current relationship between the U.K. and the EU is on shaky ground, with Ireland in an awkward position.
-This affects families, businesses, people of every creed and colour.
-The butchers, the baker, the candlestick maker.
+This affects families, businesses, the butcher, the baker, the candlestick maker.
 I hope the impoverished connections will (again) give way to newer and better bonds, over the next 50 years.

 _This page was last updated on {{ "now" | date: "%b %-d, %Y %H:%M" }}_